 (Donations are welcomed)

 The CAF’s High Sky Wing is proud to announce the development of the Midland Army Air Field (MAAF) Museum.
-We are “open for business”, but are still renovating the gallery spaces within the Main Hangar at the High Sky Wing complex to exhibit the vast collection of MAAF artifacts and preserve the history of the largest bombardier training school in World War 2 history.
-Other exhibits will focus on the impact of West Texans in World War 2, like George H.W.
+We are “open for business”, but are always making adjustments to the gallery spaces within the Main Hangar at the High Sky Wing complex, to exhibit the vast collection of MAAF artifacts and preserve the history of the largest bombardier training school in the nation during World War II.
+Other exhibits focus on the impact of West Texans in World War II, like George H.W.
 Bush.
-Coupled with the vast collection of aircraft maintained and operated on the High Sky Wing Campus, the MAAF Museum will provide visitors an opportunity to experience the sights and sounds of 1940′s West Texas via educational exhibits and aircraft rides opportunities.
-The High Sky Wing is excited to help reconnect our communities to the Ghosts of West Texas beginning in 2016.
-Stay tuned for more information and updates.
+Coupled with the large collection of aircraft maintained and operated on the High Sky Wing Campus, the MAAF Museum will provide visitors an opportunity to experience the sights and sounds of 1940’s West Texas via educational exhibits and aircraft rides opportunities.
+The High Sky Wing is excited to help reconnect our communities to the Ghosts of West Texas.

 A peek at some of the museum exhibits.